apache/flink/docs/release-notes/flink-1.10.zh.md

 [FLIP-6](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=65147077).
 All Flink users are advised to remove this command line option.

+#### Removal of --yst/--yarnstreaming Command Line Options ([FLINK-14957](https://issues.apache.org/jira/browse/FLINK-14957))
+The Flink CLI no longer supports the deprecated command line options `-yst/--yarnstreaming`, which were used to disable eager pre-allocation of memory.
+All Flink users are advised to remove this command line option.

 #### Mesos Integration will reject expired Offers faster ([FLINK-14029](https://issues.apache.org/jira/browse/FLINK-14029))
 Flink's Mesos integration now rejects all expired offers instead of only 4.
 This improves the situation where Fenzo holds on to a lot of expired offers